R13 vs R15 Insulation, Which One is Better?

 R13 VS R15 Cost

 Essentially, the greater the R-value, the better the heat rejection.
-As a result, R15 has somewhat better thermal management compared to R13, yet you must always consider the overall picture.
-In other cases, R13 can be a preferable solution since it is able to fit into narrower gaps to stop draughts.
+As a result, R15 has better thermal management than R13, yet you must always consider the overall picture, including factors like climatic zones and specific building requirements.

 Gravatar Image